Snehgal/GoogleClassroomScrapper/README.md

 ```python
 python main.py
 ```
-- All donwloaded materials will appear in the `downloads` folder
+- All downloaded materials will appear in the `downloads` folder